Design a professional logo using Gravit

 Select each ellipse and, on the properties panel, choose a fill and remove the border by clicking on Toggle visibility.

-Step 7 — Set the Star to Background Fill
+Step 7 — Set a Fill color for the Star

 Step 8 — Arrange the layers

 On the top bar, use “Bring forward” and “Send backward” to arrange the layers so that the ellipses follow an order like on the example.
 You can also click with the right mouse button and go to Arrange > Send to Back or Arrange > Send to Front to send layers directly to the front or the back of your page.

 Step 9 — Subtract to cut the Ellipse

 To make the layers sequence right, you will need to cut the light blue ellipse.
 To do this, you need to bring the darker purple ellipse to the front of the light blue ellipse.
 Make a copy of the dark purple ellipse using Copy (Control + C) and Paste (Control + V).
 Select the copy of the dark purple and the light blue ellipse and then select Subtract on the top bar.

 After that, you will have a Compound Shape made by the two ellipses, which allows you to modify your boolean operation, if necessary, while the effect is already working.

 Step 10 — Convert Ellipses to Path and close the gaps

 You will see that some parts of your hexagon still have no color.
 To fix that you need to “stretch” the circles so that those gaps are closed with the right colors.
 Select the ellipse that you want to stretch, click with the right mouse button and select “Convert to Path”, or press Command/Control + Shift + P .
 Now that you have a path and not a shape, you can edit the nodes with de Subselect tool (D).

 Pull the nodes and create new ones so that you can fill the white gaps with the same shape, without deforming the rest of it.
 You can now also remove the border from the hexagon.